ipfs-shipyard/discussify-browser-extension/README.md

 ## Privacy Policy

-We encourage you to read our [Privacy Policy](/privacy-policy.md) before start using our extension.
+We encourage you to read our [Privacy Policy](/PRIVACY_POLICY.md) before start using Discussify.